cosmicjs/cosmic-slideshow/README.md

 1. Create a new project in the [Cosmic dashboard](https://app.cosmicjs.com/login).
 2. In your project, go to the Settings > Import / Export area.
 3. Download and install the [Bucket JSON file](https://github.com/cosmicjs/cosmic-slideshow/blob/main/bucket.json) to install the slideshow content model and demo content.
-4. In the Cosmic dashboard, get your API key located in Project > API keys.

 ## Download and run locally
 Download this code: